stevenshade90/azure-architecture/01-identity-and-governance/README.md

 # Phase 1: Identity, Access Control, and Governance

 ## Business Scenario
-'Practice Company' is a tech startup that focuses on automated inventory tracking for local retailers.
+`Practice Company` is a tech startup that focuses on automated inventory tracking for local retailers.
 To support operations, the Azure tenant will have four separate departments utilizing different groups and Administrative Units: IT & Security, Finance, Human Resources, and Engineering.

 ## Step-by-Step Implementation
 ### Step 1: Add Users